osuosl/iam/docs/source/draft/collectors.rst

 Draft Collectors
 ================

-IAM Collectors query various configuration management APIs and store all relevant data in a key-value store.
-We currently use Redis to do this, but are considering memcache as another option.
+IAM Collectors query various configuration management APIs and resources (including databases) and store all relevant data in a key-value store.
+We currently use Redis to do this, but are considering file storage as another option.

 .. contents::